Mao Zedong: Long March: 1934–1935

-Alliance with the Kuomintang: 1935–1940
+World War II

-Mao's troops arrived at the Yan'an Soviet during October 1935 and settled in Pao An, until spring 1936.
+Mao's troops arrived at the Yan'an Soviet during October 1935 and settled in Bao'an, until spring 1936.
 While there, they developed links with local communities, redistributed and farmed the land, offered medical treatment, and began literacy programs.
 Mao now commanded 15,000 soldiers, boosted by the arrival of He Long's men from Hunan and the armies of Zhu De and Zhang Guotao returned from Tibet.
 In February 1936, they established the North West Anti-Japanese Red Army University in Yan'an, through which they trained increasing numbers of new recruits.
 In January 1937, they began the "anti-Japanese expedition", that sent groups of guerrilla fighters into Japanese-controlled territory to undertake sporadic attacks.
 In May 1937, a Communist Conference was held in Yan'an to discuss the situation.
 Western reporters also arrived in the "Border Region" (as the Soviet had been renamed); most notable were Edgar Snow, who used his experiences as a basis for Red Star Over China, and Agnes Smedley, whose accounts brought international attention to Mao's cause.

-On the Long March, Mao's wife He Zizen had been injured by a shrapnel wound to the head.
+On the Long March, Mao's wife He Zizhen had been injured by a shrapnel wound to the head.
 She travelled to Moscow for medical treatment; Mao proceeded to divorce her and marry an actress, Jiang Qing.
 He Zizhen was reportedly "dispatched to a mental asylum in Moscow to make room" for Qing.
 Mao moved into a cave-house and spent much of his time reading, tending his garden and theorising.
 He came to believe that the Red Army alone was unable to defeat the Japanese, and that a Communist-led "government of national defence" should be formed with the KMT and other "bourgeois nationalist" elements to achieve this goal.
-Although despising Chiang Kai-shek as a "traitor to the nation", on 5 May, he telegrammed the Military Council of the Nanking National Government proposing a military alliance, a course of action advocated by Stalin.
+Although despising Chiang Kai-shek as a "traitor to the nation", on 5 May, he telegrammed the Military Council of the Nanjing National Government proposing a military alliance, a course of action advocated by Stalin.
 Although Chiang intended to ignore Mao's message and continue the civil war, he was arrested by one of his own generals, Zhang Xueliang, in Xi'an, leading to the Xi'an Incident; Zhang forced Chiang to discuss the issue with the Communists, resulting in the formation of a United Front with concessions on both sides on 25 December 1937.